JurrivhLeon/PJs_of_ImagePrpcessing/Otsu_and_LinearInterp/README.md

-Follow this instruction to reproduce the result of our experiment.
+# Otsu Algorithm & Linear Interpolation

-Unzip the .zip file under the directory ${MY_DIR}, and ensure you've installed libraries listed below in your running environment:
+Follow this instruction to reproduce the result of my experiment.
+Make sure this repo is under the directory ${MY_DIR}, and ensure you have installed libraries listed below in your running environment:
 ```
 numpy==1.20.1
 opencv-python=4.6.0.66